 The club holds a couple of competitions at Alva each year in June and September.

-The club is aimed at children aged 8 upwards and their families in Stirlingshire, Clackmannanshire or Falkirk District.
-Members from further afield are also welcome.
+The club is aimed at children aged 8+ and their families.
+The majority of the members come from the local areas of Stirlingshire, Clackmannanshire and Falkirk but members from further afield are also welcome.

-Membership fees for 2016 for juniors and students is £20 per year with a family membership costing £35.
+Membership fees for 2018 for juniors and students are about £20 per year with a family membership costing £35.
+There are also coaching fees of £5 per hour.